Vintagemotors/pTyping/README.md

-# Trying to figure out how to manually force the workflow to run
+# Releases
+Select the branch you want and then go to the actions tab and download the artifact you want or releases for what appears to be the most recent branch are here: https://github.com/Vintagemotors/pTyping/releases